Ninedeadeyes/S.P.A.R.K--Standard-Python-ASCII-RPG-Kit-/README.md

 The types of RPG games you can make are akin to those created with the Bitsy game engine or the Fighting Fantasy gamebook series

-I have hard coded a simple fetch quest 'Spoon Quest' into the engine as an example.
-When you create your own games you should remove all elements of the example before you start.
-I would highly encourage you to build on it, break it, extend it — make it your own.
 </details>